theoxylo/minecraft_mod_thx/README.txt

 ACKNOWLEDGEMENTS
 ----------------
-Thanks to vip3r for the helicopter skin.
+Thanks to vip3r for improving the helicopter skin.

 Thanks to dannyoboy007 for managing the forum topic and recruiting.